inbarhub/DDPM_inversion/README.md

 A folder named 'results' will be automatically created and all the results will be saved to this folder.
 We also add a timestamp to the saved images in this folder.

-## Algorithm Inputs and parameters
+## Algorithm Inputs and Parameters
 Method's inputs:
 ```
 init_img - the path to the input images